-From the 1st September 2014, Statements of Special Educational Needs were replaced by Education, Health and Care Plans.
-These plans aim to make sure that all the support that a child or young person with a Special Educational Need or disability needs is agreed in one place.
+If an EHCP application is successful, it aims to make sure that all the support that a child or young person with a Special Educational Need or disability needs is agreed in one place.
 Education, health and social care then follow what is agreed in the plan.
-These plans support young people up to age twenty-five, if they are still in education or training and would benefit from having a plan.
+These plans support young people up to age twenty-five.